-As of March 23, 2020, there were 899,288,674 authorized shares of common stock issued and outstanding (excluding treasury shares), and 82,646,099 shares reserved for issuance for various purposes including employee benefit plans, director and employee incentive awards as well as for dividend reinvestment, and an additional 80,000,000 shares subject to issuance upon exercise of the Warrant.
-As of March 23, 2020, the number of authorized shares of common stock that were not reserved for any specific use and available for issuance was 39,073,763.
+As of April 3, 2020, there were 900,018,184 authorized shares of common stock issued and outstanding (excluding treasury shares), and 85,810,066 shares reserved for issuance for various purposes including employee benefit plans, director and employee incentive awards as well as for dividend reinvestment, and an additional 80,000,000 shares subject to issuance upon exercise of the Warrant.
+As of April 3, 2020, the number of authorized shares of common stock that were not reserved for any specific use and available for issuance was 34,171,750.
+In addition, on April 15, 2020, Occidental paid the quarterly dividend on the Preferred Stock in the form of shares of common stock.
+Pursuant to the methodology set forth in the certificate of designations governing the Preferred Stock, an aggregate of 17,274,130 shares of common stock were issued to the holders of record of the Preferred Stock as of March 31, 2020.
 If the Authorized Common Stock Amendment is approved, taking into account the number of shares reserved for issuance, the Board will have the authority to issue approximately 400 million additional shares of common stock without further shareholder approval, except as may be required for a particular transaction by applicable law or regulation or by the NYSE Listed Company Manual or any other securities exchange on which Occidental's securities may then be listed.